moshen/jekyll-asset_bundler/README.md

 stdin will be used.  *WARNING*, stdin and stdout are done with IO.popen , which doesn't work on Windows

+**Note:** Some have reported other issues when using the yui-compressor or closure compiler gems on Windows.
+If you having trouble on windows, try specifying a command as outlined above.

 #### css:

 Takes the exact same arguments as `js:`, with the exception